dragonflypl/web-wiki/React/testing.md

 - create mocks folder next to mocked module
 - put a file with the same name as the name of mocked module in mocks folder
-- create a mock (e.g. via `jest.genMockFromModule` and customizing automatic mock, or via `require.requireActual` and customizing actual implementation)
+- create a mock (e.g. via `jest.genMockFromModule` and customizing automatic mock, or via `require.requireActual` and customizing actual implementation).
+If you don't need mock features, mock can be a stub or whatever object you like.
 - use the mock inside test by telling Jest to mock it with with `jest.mock('nameOfTheModule')`

 More here: